Anna Nystrom Rocks A Curve-Hugging Dress & Sneakers In Sweden

-Anna Nystrom sizzled in a most recent photo that was added to her Instagram feed.
+Anna Nystrom sizzled in the most recent photo that was added to her Instagram feed.
 The photo captured her in a curve-hugging dress that highlighted her fit figure in all the right ways.

 The brand new upload was snapped outside.
-A geotag in the photo indicated that she was in Sweden, where she was born and raised.
-Anna did not share any specifics on her location, but it looked to be a sunny day, and shadows and sunlight illuminated the pavement at the model’s back.
-The setting was simple and saw Anna resting her backside on a small curb while her feet were positioned on the ground in front of her.
+The geotag indicated the photo was taken in Sweden, where Anna was born and raised.
+She did not share any specifics on her location, but it looked to be a sunny day, as shadows and sunlight illuminated the pavement behind her.
+The simple setting provided the perfect backdrop for the blonde.
+She posed by resting her backside on a small curb while she positioned her feet on the ground in front of her.

 Anna bent her legs at the knees and leaned her chest forward.
-She used her knees as a rest for her elbows and tucked both hands against the side of her right cheek.
-Her chest was facing forward, but she turned her shoulders slightly toward the camera.
-Anna’s parted her lips slightly and gazed into the camera with a sultry stare.
+She rested her elbows on her knees and tucked both hands against her right cheek.
+Her chest faced forward, but she turned her shoulders slightly toward the camera.
+She parted her lips slightly and gazed into the camera with a sultry stare.

-She opted for a curve-hugging dress that left little to the imagination.
-The body of the garment was tight on every inch of her figure, which helped to show off her tiny waist and midsection.
-Its thin straps stretched around her back and left a portion of her shoulders and arms on display though the majority was covered by hair.
-The garment hit a few inches above her knee and left her fit thighs well on display.
-Anna kept the look on her lower-half casual and sported a pair of white sneakers with gray detail above the soles.
+She opted to wear a curve-hugging dress that left little to the imagination.
+The body of the garment was tight on every inch of her figure, which helped show off her tiny waist and midsection.
+Its thin straps stretched around her back and left a portion of her shoulders and arms on display, though the majority of her arm was covered by her hair.
+The dress hit a few inches above her knee, allowing her fit thighs to be seen.
+She kept the look on her lower-half casual and sported a pair of white sneakers with gray detailing above the soles.

-Anna kept her accessories to a minimum and wore her engagement ring on her left hand.
-She styled her long, blond locks with a middle part, and her long tresses spilled over her shoulders.
+Anna kept her accessories to a minimum, seemingly only wearing her engagement ring on her left hand.
+She styled her long blond locks with a middle part and her tresses spilled over her shoulders.
 She pulled back the front two pieces and appeared to twist them into a ponytail.
-Anna also sported a natural application of makeup that seemed to include defined brows that were many shades darker than her hair.
+She also sported a natural application of makeup that seemed to include defined brows that were many shades darker than her hair.
 It looked like she added blush along her cheekbones and rounded off the look with a matte lipstick.

 The image has earned plenty of kudos from Anna’s loyal fans.
 So far, it has amassed over 48,000 likes and more than 600 comments.

-“Perfect as always,” one follower complimented alongside a series of red heart and strawberry emoji.
+“Perfect as always,” one follower complimented, alongside a series of red heart and strawberry emoji.

-“Beautiful beyond words,” a second social media user added.
+“Beautiful beyond words,” added a second social media user.

 “Your beauty is a huge sea It is an unlimited sky.
 Your beauty is universe He is the most determined.
 It’s word, song poetry and verse.
 Your beauty is now Your beauty is history.
 Your beauty is adored Your beauty is glory… Good morning, beautiful lady,” another wrote.